Arabesque Patterns Generation System Using Geometric Algorithms

 There are nine different types of patterns – Instead of using just one, multiple can be combined to create new arabesques.

 Qosmo developed and directed a software system that dynamically generates and animates arabesque patterns and displays synchronized images on 12 large and small displays, and created a video installation called “Photosynthesis”.
 To generate the patterns, we used environmental changes in the area around Ginza (amount of sunlight, rainfall, CO2 emissions, and congestion in the district).
 These were obtained in real time from the Internet and used as parameters for the generation.
 Visitors can experience the arabesque patterns as they evolve every time they visit Ginza.

 The arabesque generation system developed in this project has the potential to be applied a variety of other outputs other than video installations such as package design, paper bags, and wallpapers.
 We hope it will be used not only for one installation, but also for a wide range of applications as a general design tool.

-This project was awarded a Bronze in The One Show 2020 – Design: Branding/Identity System and Silver in AD STARS 2020 – Design: Communication Design: Digital design.
+This project was awarded a Bronze in Cannes Lions 2020/2021 – Digital Craft Lions, a Bronze in The One Show 2020 – Design: Branding/Identity System, and Silver in AD STARS 2020 – Design: Communication Design: Digital design.